Lacquered Doors: Browse all the Models

 View stores

-These high-quality products are then hand painted with several coats of lacquer (as many as 8 in certain special collections) to achieve hard-wearing, block-coloured and uniform surfaces.
+These high-quality products are hand-painted with multiple coats of lacquer to achieve durable, fully covered and uniform surfaces.

-• solid wood structure: an unrivalled classic.
-The leaf is made of blockboard or solid wood and proves sturdy, solid and eternal.
-It appeals to those in search of a classic and elegant style and appreciates the authenticity of genuine wood;
+• solid wood structure: a timeless classic with no equal.
+The door leaf is made of laminated wood or veneered wood, resulting in a sturdy, solid and long-lasting product.
+Ideal for those who seek a classic and elegant style and appreciate the authenticity of real wood;

-• in blockboard: the stability of these panels is generated by the specific internal structure, comprising wooden strips bonded together at a right angle.
-The leaf does not warp and proves extremely stable;
+• blockboard: the stability of these panels is ensured by their special internal structure, made of wooden strips glued perpendicularly to each other.
+The door leaf does not warp and remains highly stable;

-• hollow-core wood: the leaf is particularly light and strong, thanks to the sandwich structure with a lighter interior: two MDF panels cover a honeycomb core.
-This means the wooden door is not only light but also affordable.
+• honeycomb core: the door leaf is particularly lightweight and durable, thanks to its sandwich frame with a lightweight core.
+Two MDF panels cover a honeycomb structure, making the wooden door not only light but also cost-effective.

 Request information